TSEyifei/tseyifeizhang.github.io/_pages/miscellaneous.md

 <img src="https://user-images.githubusercontent.com/88915744/129470755-455d5119-8993-4a63-8128-3c28841c500b.jpg" width="700" />

 <br />
 :) Here comes the view of the sea!
-Fortunately enough (since before the Covid), I have been to ASSA/AFA San Diego with my advisor Uli.
+Fortunately enough (as it is right before the Covid), I have been to ASSA/AFA San Diego with my advisor Uli.
 I met with my old friends there, Jiakun (now at Renmin U.), Yuting (U. New Mexico), and Senran (SWUFE) :), along with enjoying beach, sea, and local seafood.
 How beautiful the great San Diego is!
 <br />
 <br />
 <img src="https://user-images.githubusercontent.com/88915744/129470772-723befdf-7083-4edb-9521-031a65b01aa7.jpg" width="200" />